 The LSSI implements Art.
-5 of the ePrivacy Directive.
+5 of the EU ePrivacy Directive.
 Pursuant to Art.
 5 of the EU ePrivacy Directive, the storage of cookies (or other data) on an end user's device requires prior consent (the applicable standard of consent is derived from Directive 95/46/EC and, from 25 May 2018, the GDPR).
 For consent to be valid, it must be informed, specific, freely given and must constitute a real indication of the individual's wishes.
-This does not apply if: (i) the cookie is for the sole purpose of carrying out the transmission of a communication over an electronic communications network; or (ii) the cookie is strictly necessary to provide an "information society service" (e.g., a service over the internet) requested by the subscriber or user, which means that it must be essential to fulfil their request.
+This does not apply if: (i) the cookie is for the sole purpose of carrying out the transmission of a communication over an electronic communications network; or (ii) the cookie is strictly necessary to provide an "information society or user, which means that it must be essential to fulfil their request.
 The Spanish DPA has published a Guide on Cookies available in Spanish.

-10.2 The EU Commission intends to pass a new ePrivacy Regulation that will replace the respective national legislation in the EU Member States.
-The regulation is planned to come into force May 25, 2018 and will provide amended requirements for the usage of cookies.
-Do the applicable restrictions (if any) distinguish between different types of cookies?
+10.2 Do the applicable restrictions (if any) distinguish between different types of cookies?
 If so, what are the relevant factors?